EOS-BP-Developers/wps-backend/contracts/README.md

 Parameters: `account_name reviewer, uint64_t proposal_id`

+Description: Accept a proposal with PENDING status.
+Change its status to ON VOTE.
+All fields required.

 #### rejectprop

 Required authority: Reviewer

 Parameters: `account_name reviewer, uint64_t proposal_id, const string& reason`

+Description: Reject a proposal with PENDING status.
+Change its status to REJECTED.
+Move proposal to the rejected proposals table.
+All fields required.

 #### checkvote